Database Administrator (Backup)

 Example: [Server Parameters] MaxBackupFiles=30

-Steps to use these settings:
+Steps to use this setting:

 1. On the desktop, right-click and choose 'New' to create a new file.
 Rename the file dbserver.ini.
 This will be the file you create and edit to put in the settings you desire.
 Note: when you change the extension from ".txt" to ".ini" it will give you the following warning: